Universal decoherence due to gravitational time dilation

-To derive the decoherence we consider standard quantum mechanics in the presence of general-relativistic time dilation, which causes clocks to run slower near a massive object.
-A derivation of the quantum dynamics of a composite system on curved space-time can be found in Appendix A. We consider the dynamics in weak gravitational fields (i.e. to lowest order in $c^{-2}$), in which case the results already follow from the mass-energy equivalence in a gravitational field \cite{ref:Einstein1911}: any internal energy contributes to the total weight of a system and gravity couples to the total mass $m_{\textrm{tot}}=m+H_0/c^2$, where the Hamiltonian $H_0$ generates the time evolution of the internal degrees of freedom of this particle and $m$ is the remaining static rest mass.
-The interaction with the gravitational field is therefore $m_{\textrm{tot}} \Phi(x) = m\Phi(x) + H_{int} $, where $H_{int} = \Phi(x) H_0/c^2 $.
+We consider standard quantum mechanics in the presence of time dilation, with the focus on gravitational time dilation which causes clocks to run slower near a massive object.
+In Appendix A, we derive the Hamiltonian governing the quantum dynamics of a composite system on an arbitrary, static background space-time (and show that the same result is obtained as a limit of a quantum field model).
+Since we consider slowly moving particles and weak gravitational fields (i.e. to lowest order in $c^{-2}$), the results can also be obtained directly from the mass-energy equivalence \cite{ref:Einstein1911}: any internal energy contributes to the total weight of a system and thus also couples to gravity.
+Given any particle of mass $m$ and an arbitrary Hamiltonian $H_0$ that generates the time evolution of its internal degrees of freedom, gravity couples to the \textit{total} rest mass $m_{\textrm{tot}}=m+H_0/c^2$, i.e. gravity also couples to internal energy.
+The interaction with the gravitational potential $\Phi(x)$ is therefore $m_{\textrm{tot}} \Phi(x) = m\Phi(x) + H_{int} $, where $H_{int} = \Phi(x) H_0/c^2 $.
+This interaction term is just another formulation of gravitational time dilation (the same argument applies to inertial mass as well, so one recovers both the special relativistic and gravitational time dilation governed by $H_{int} = \Gamma(x,p) H_0/c^2$, with $\Gamma(x,p) = \Phi(x) -p^2/2m^2$).
 For example, if the particle is a simple harmonic oscillator with frequency $\omega$, the above interaction with gravity effectively changes the frequency according to $\omega \rightarrow \omega(1+ \Phi(x)/c^2)$.
-This is the well-known gravitational redshift to lowest order in $c^{-2}$.
-Classically, the time-dilation-induced interaction $H_{int}$ yields only this frequency shift.
-On the other hand, in quantum mechanics the internal energy $H_0$ and the position $x$ are quantized operators, thus time dilation causes an additional, purely quantum mechanical effect: entanglement between the internal degrees of freedom and the centre-of-mass position of the particle\cite{ref:Zych2011}.
-However, gravitational time dilation on Earth is very weak and the resulting entanglement has typically no effect on small quantum systems.
-For composite quantum systems, on the other hand, this effect can become significant, as we will show below.
+This is the well-tested \cite{ref:Hafele1972,ref:Chou2010} gravitational redshift to lowest order in $c^{-2}$.
+When the energy is treated as a classical variable the time-dilation-induced interaction $H_{int}$ yields only this frequency shift.
+However, in quantum mechanics the internal energy $H_0$ and the position $x$ are quantized operators, thus time dilation causes an additional, purely quantum mechanical effect: entanglement between the internal degrees of freedom and the centre-of-mass position of the particle \cite{ref:Zych2011}.
+Even though the time dilation on Earth is very weak, it leads to a significant effect for composite quantum systems, as we will show below.